UvA-FNWI/parallel-demo/reference/Assignment-Homework.md

 # Assignment: matrix-vector multiplication

 - This is a group assignment

+- Assignments are submitted through Canvas, deadlines are handled by Canvas

 - Code should be of decent quality: documented, commented, proper error handling, proper use of the C language